Erl-koenig/obsidian-flash-navigation/README.md

 4. Press 'a' to jump to "hello"
 ```

-Behavior:

-- Automatically exits flash mode if no matches are found (similar to flash.nvim).
+**Behavior:**

 - Uses specified label characters; if exhausted, fills remaining labels with `?`.
+- Automatically exits flash mode if:
+  - No matches are found (similar to flash.nvim)
+  - `escape` is pressed
+  - `backspace` is pressed until search is empty
+  - Scrolling happens (mousewheel, scrollbar, etc.)
+  - The active view changes (e.g. switching files)

 ## Customization & Colors